Configuring Microsoft SQL Server Reporting Services on Amazon RDS for SQL Server

 - Enable the service on your Amazon RDS SQL Server DB instance

-- Configure the port and memory of the service
+- Configure the port, memory and email of the service

 - Grant and revoke permissions